 My beliefs about what is useful in therapy have been shaped by both my professional and human experiences.
 I have worked in inpatient and outpatient psychiatry, hospice care, family reunification and community mental health, and I provided individual and group therapy on staff at New York University's student counseling center for a number of years, where I enjoyed working with young adults.

-I teach in and Co-Direct the One Year Training Program in Psychoanalytic Psychotherapy at Manhattan Institute for Psychoanalysis.
+I am Director of the One Year Training Program in Psychoanalytic Psychotherapy at Manhattan Institute for Psychoanalysis.

 Attachment theory underpins my professional values, and I believe strongly in the transformative potential of human relationships.